lzl7/machine-learning-notes/notes/tips-for-jupyter.md

 - **%timeit {command}**, run the command multiple times and calculate the mean and std
 - **%prun {command}**, display the exeuction time detail for the whole call stack

+Notes about Wall time and CPU time:
+- Wall time: the amount of actual time it takes, including CPU/IO/Networking etc.
+- CPU time: the total CPU time it takes
+- User time: the CPU time spent on user's code (exclude kernel code)

+So, if it is running on multiple cores, the CPU time would higher than the wall time.

 ## Cell operations
 - **esc** switch from editing to command mode
 - **shift + M** in the command mode will merge the next cell into the current cell